No matter where you live, it’s likely that COVID-19 has affected you and your family in some way.

 I’m the type of person who loves to do a million things at once.
 Until I’m not.
 What was fine one minute ago, suddenly is causing me great inner chaos.
 Add in music or children fighting, I can have what I refer to as a “tequila parenting moment”—that is akin to the old saying, “One tequila, two tequila, floor…”.
 You’re happy and smiling one minute, but down and out the next.

 Children are very susceptible to the same momentum.
 Too many rounds of Minecraft, too many requests from siblings, cluttered rooms, etc. can lead to breakdowns.

-Having a daily quiet time, where internet and TV are turned off and children are free to quietly play or rest in their own rooms is important in a world were many of us are still quarantined to our homes.
+Having a daily quiet time, where the internet and TV are turned off and children are free to quietly play or rest in their own rooms is important in a world where many of us are still quarantined to our homes.

 If you are an artist, this is known as “white space.”
-White space is need to allow the eye to rest when looking at a piece of art.
-Despite the very real desire to fill every inch of our day with activity, it’s equally important to make room for down time.
+White space is needed to allow the eye to rest when looking at a piece of art.
+Despite the very real desire to fill every inch of our day with activity, it’s equally important to make room for downtime.